dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 - Challengers has Xira you can proc it on when you stun her
 - Gorechomp has the small adds periodically
-- Xav has the banners
+- Xav has the banners (i'm actually not 100% these proc Korayn atm)
 - Mordreetha has the adds that you need to interrupt and kill

 ---